collaborative-music-lab/NIME/Puredata/README.md

 ### FAQ
 - PD can't find an object, either the console gives a warning or the object outline is dashed.

+First off, you must set your file paths so PD knows where to find custom objects.
+There is at least one folder you must include- github/NIME/Puredata/externals
+- PD isn't aware of subfolders so set each folder individually

-This normally happens if your file preferences aren't set correctly.
+This can also happen if your file preferences aren't set correctly.
 I recommend having two folders on your computer: one for the github repo,  which will only contain files pulled from github and another folder for your own files.
 In PD->Preferences->Path make sure to add both folders.
 You may also need to directly include the externals folder from NIME/Puredata/externals

 - PD doesn't remember my filepaths even though I set them